j-c-cook/gFunctionDatabase/docs/Modules/Examples/dimensioning_rules.rst

 Dimensioning Rules Example
 ****************************
 A 7x10 borefield is chosen to verify the dimensioning rules of Per Eskilson (1988) :cite:`Eskilson_1988`.
 These g-functions have been computed using the methodology of Cimmino and Bernier (2014) :cite:`Cimmino_Bernier_2014`.
-The uniform borehole wall temperature (UBHWT) boundary condition with 12 segments is used, this was the closest when compared to Eskilson.
-Specifically, this is boundary condition 3 in Cimmino and Bernier (2014).
+The uniform borehole wall temperature boundary condition with 12 uniform segment lengths along each borehole is used to compute the g-functions in this example.
+(Note that the number of segments used here is not the adaptive discretization scheme like the library.
+12 segments at each depth was chosen for the purpose of testing the accuracy of B/H interpolation and bi-linear interpolation, shown in other examples.)
+Specifically, this is boundary condition
+3 in Cimmino and Bernier (2014).
 Cimmino went on to implement the g-function calculation in an open source Python package known as `pygfunction <https://github.com/MassimoCimmino/pygfunction>`_, which is published on the `Python Package Index (PyPI) <https://pypi.org/project/pygfunction/>`_ :cite:`Cimmino_2018b`.
 Further improvements to the g-function calculation methodology are detailed in Cimmino (2018)